 Nadia Zaid is a dedicated musician and teacher.
 She holds a Bachelor of Music degree in Jazz Vocal & Piano Performance from Carleton University (2006), a Bachelor of Education degree from the University of Ottawa (2008) and an ARCT Teacher's Diploma from The Royal Conservatory of Music (2010).
 The Associate of the Royal Conservatory of Toronto (ARCT) diploma for performers and teachers is the highest academic standing awarded by RCM, making it an internationally known and respected teaching accredation.
 The ARCT is extremely challenging to achieve, requiring dedication and polished playing skills, as well as the completion of all advanced grades (8, 9 and 10) and advanced theoretical and historical examinations, including rudiments, counterpoint, analysis and harmony.
 Nadia has studied under acclaimed teachers Naomi Watson-Laird, world-renowned Canadian composer and RCM examiner Maya Badian, and the incredibly skilled jazz pianist, trombonist and educator Mark Ferguson who has played on stage with Ella Fitzgerald, Sonny Rollins, Aretha Franklin and many more big name artists.

 Nadia specializes in teaching RCM grades 1 to 10 piano and contemporary voice.
-Over the years, she has taken dozens of her complete beginner piano students up to advanced piano levels, including BMA teachers Tashi, Amanda, Rhea, Laryssa, Grace, and Sitong whom she taught since they were beginners.
+Over the years, she has taken dozens of her complete beginner piano students up to advanced piano levels, including several of both past and present piano teachers at BMA.
 Many of Nadia's current students have been studying piano and theory with her since she started teaching at another local music school over 10 years ago and have continued to follow her wherever she's offered her lessons.
 Since the year 2002, Nadia has put over 500 students through RCM piano and theory examinations ranging from grades 1 to 10, most of them achieving First Class Honours and several achieving First Class Honours With Distinction.
 For students who do not wish to pursue exams, Nadia is happy to teach them current radio hits, music from movies, Jazz/Blues improvisation and even tunes from their favourite video games!
 Nadia is also extremely passionate about percussion and plays various percussion instruments including The Darabuka and The Cajon.

 More recently, Nadia is thrilled to have been accepted as an apprentice examiner, with the goal of become an official member into The College of Examiners with The Royal Conservatory of Music.